Journeygault/Timmins_V3/readme.md

 - [x] Styling of the pages
 - [x] form validation
 - [x] Assign a user role to users through the user registeration form as well as firstname, lastname and username.

 ![image of user registration form](https://github.com/Journeygault/Timmins_V3/blob/master/imgs/user_registration.jpg)

 - [x] Allow logged in users to view their profile

 ![image of appointment deletion](https://github.com/Journeygault/Timmins_V3/blob/master/imgs/user_profile.jpg)

 ## Extra features
 - [x] pagination for the list of appointments.
+- [x] seed roles table with "Admin", "Patient", and "Physician" roles
 - [x] refine list of appointments.
 - [x] use the javascript libary [flatpickr](https://flatpickr.js.org/) to select date and time requested for an appointment.

 ![image of appointment deletion](https://github.com/Journeygault/Timmins_V3/blob/master/imgs/calendar_appointment.jpg)
 ## Alexis Arevalo: